MuhammadHussain06/ai-inference-overhead-harness/README.md

 - `DISTRIBUTED_MOCK_GATEWAY` — scored by a random-value mock with the identical request/response shape and network path.

-Since both paths share the same JVM, network hop, DTOs, and DB write, the *difference* between them isolates model-inference cost from fixed costs (HTTP, serialization, scheduling).
+Both paths share the same JVM, network hop, and DTOs, so the *difference* between them isolates model-inference cost from those fixed costs (HTTP, serialization, scheduling).
+Note that DB persistence (`APP_DB_SAVE_ENABLED`) is disabled for benchmark runs (see [Running](#running)), so the DB write is *not* part of either path's measured cost — it's skipped on both.
 Within the AI strategy, the model itself is swappable across four input-size tiers — `V5`, `V10`, `V20`, `V28` — so inference cost can also be measured as a function of feature-vector size, not just as a single fixed number.

 ## Architecture